How AI Can Protect Our Water: Detecting The Invisible Threats Within

 The four main objectives of this project were:

-- Create a low-cost method that is easy to access and easy to use for detecting microorganisms (bacteria) in drinking water.
+Develop a low-cost, easy-to-use method for detecting microorganisms (bacteria) in drinking water.

-- Access suitable data of common microorganisms in water, to train a deep learning model.
+Access and prepare suitable data of common microorganisms in water to train a deep learning model.

-- Deploy the trained and tested model on a mobile phone.
+Deploy the trained model on a mobile device for real-world usability.

 Our Approach